 This inexpensive DIY paper towel holder was for a fiberglass trailer, but it can work for anyone who doesn’t want to drill holes in their RV kitchen.

-Check out these 6 craft ideas for your child using items found in nature.
+Check out these 6 craft projects for your child using items found in nature.

 If you’re a creative traveler, you’ll love the Buddha Board.
 It uses water instead of paint to create masterpieces that fade away.